vvalls/Acceleration/README.md

 @time f_y = ufom(f,gradient_fun,∇ϕ_cjg,x_ini,σ,L,μ,k,Inf,false)[end]
 ```

-See the Jupyter notebook "ICML Experiments" for several examples of using the different algorithms with different ML models and datasets.
+See the Jupyter notebook "ICML Experiments" for several examples on how to use the multiple algorithms with different ML models and datasets.